FerriAlessandro/ing-sw-2022-Ferri-Gabbini-Gaillet/README.md

 ```
 java -jar PSP15.jar --s
 ```

+To enjoy an optimal experience when playing using the CLI on Windows we suggest using the [Windows Terminal](https://github.com/Microsoft/Terminal).

 #### GUI
 Tu run the game using the Graphical User Interface two options are available: